zhanghm1995/BAT_video/README.md

 ### Setup
-1. Download the saved results [vis_results.7z](./vis_results.7z) and extract it to any folder.
+1. Download the saved results from `./results` and extract them in the same folder.
 We provide results from Sequence 05,107,19,29 and 97, which were used in our comparison video.
 2. Install dependencies
     ```
     pip install numpy open3d==0.10.0